Building an Effective Welding Cell: A How-To Guide

 The experts at Robots.com will look at pictures and video of your available space and production process so they can begin to help you realize your plan for automation.

-After deciding which robot manufacturer to go with – for example, Fanuc, Motoman, or KUKA – and which model is best suited for your process, you will have to decide the size of the cell you need, which positioner is right for you, what safety feautres are required and which welding torch and dress package is appropriate for your application.
+After deciding which robot manufacturer to go with – for example, Fanuc, Motoman, or KUKA – and which model is best suited for your process, you will have to decide the size of the cell you need, which positioner is right for you, what safety features are required and which welding torch and dress package is appropriate for your application.

 However, robotic welding is not the silver bullet for robotic welding projects.
 Companies need to develop infrastructure to support robotic applications, including understanding the process, understanding robotics, understanding maintenance and troubleshooting and understanding the manual process in combination with the robotics.